safespring/docs/content/storage/tips-n-tricks.md

 On the other hand, the storage will charge you for the full extent of stored data, even if some clients will not let you see the hidden versions, so you might be surprised to see usage exceed the sum of the sizes of the visible files.
-Versioning if off by default, so this can only happen if you deliberately enable it on a particular bucket.
+Versioning is off by default, so this can only happen if you deliberately enable it on a particular bucket.

 You need to be careful when acting on old versions of files, the GUI